Azure/iot-ux-fluent-css/src/themes/readme.md

   --color-foreground-inactive
   --color-foreground-disabled
-  --color-foreground-secondary // border lines
+  --color-foreground-secondary // border lines --color-foreground-tertiary // less important separations, like borders between rows on grid

   // ---- Component specific
   // This are colors for specific components that shouldn't change